 Wesley Sports Club also organises a 'Gym for Juniors' program which is an after school, or in term program with a focus on gymnastics for boys and girls aged 2 to 12 years.
-Classes are held every Friday afternoon during the school terms at the Wesley Sports Club.
+Classes are held every Friday afternoon during the school terms.
 Classes provide an opportunity for children to hone their motor development skills, coordination and balance in a fun and social framework.

 Many groups use Wesley Sports Club facilities for their lessons and activities.
-Some of the current user groups include tae kwon do, karate, dance, triathlon, children and adult swimming lessons, and personal training.
-Further details on these groups can be obtained from the Sports Club Office.
+Some of the current user groups include tae kwon do, karate, dance, triathlon, swimming lessons, and personal training.